maxjacobson/maxjacobson.net/index.md

 Welcome to <a href="https://www.maxjacobson.net">maxjacobson.net</a>.

-I got this domain in 2011 and now I continue to renew it year after year like that one guy in Lost pushing the button every 108 minutes, just in case, even though I don't really use this website for anything at all.
+I got this domain in 2011 and now I continue to renew it year after year like that one guy in Lost pushing the button every 108 minutes, just in case.

 Elsewhere on the internet: